seamusdemora/PiFormulae/Bluetooth-AudioMythsDispelled.md

 | ![bs button](pix/BS_Button.jpg) | ![bs tie](pix/BS-PWK-Bullshit-Tie.jpg) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |

-Paul Klipsch is no longer with us, but the "audio charlatans" continue to thrive, and make profits from BULLSHIT claims for their technology.
+Paul Klipsch is no longer with us, but the "audio charlatans" are.
+They continue to thrive, and make profits from BULLSHIT claims for their technology.
 Let's examine two of these claims:

 #### False claim # 1: Bluetooth Stereo/A2DP/etc/etc.